benjamindkilleen/benjamindkilleen.github.io/_posts/2020-12-26-how-to-get-pinned.md

 It was the back left.

-"That's champions corner," Lemay said.
+"That's the champions corner," Lemay said.
 "Practice is over, but if you want, you can do fifty pushups at the end of practice.
 Totally up to you.
 Now, 'Currahee' on three.
 One, two, three--"

 "CURRAHEE!" we shouted.